RiaSTAP Prescribing Information

-After reconstitution, the RiaSTAP solution should be colorless and clear to slightly opalescent.
+After reconstitution, the RIASTAP solution should be colorless and clear to slightly opalescent.
 Inspect visually for particulate matter and discoloration prior to administration.
 Do not use if the solution is cloudy or contains particulates.
-Do not freeze RiaSTAP solution.
 Discard partially used vials.

-RiaSTAP is stable for 24 hours after reconstitution when stored at 20-25ºC and should be administered within this time period.
+RIASTAP is stable for 8 hours after reconstitution when stored at 20-25°C; administer within this time period.

-RiaSTAP is available as a single-use vial containing 900 mg to 1300 mg lyophilized fibrinogen concentrate powder for reconstitution with 50 mL of Sterile Water for Injection.
+RIASTAP is available as a single-dose vial containing 900 mg to 1300 mg lyophilized fibrinogen concentrate powder for reconstitution with 50 mL of Sterile Water for Injection.

 The actual fibrinogen potency for each lot is printed on the vial label and carton.

 Allergic reactions may occur.
-If symptoms of allergic or early signs of hypersensitivity reactions (including hives, generalized urticaria, tightness of the chest, wheezing, hypotension, and anaphylaxis) occur, immediately discontinue administration (see Patient Counseling Information [17.1]).
+If signs or symptoms of anaphylaxis or hypersensitivity reactions (including hives, generalized urticaria, tightness of the chest, wheezing, hypotension) occur, immediately discontinue administration [see Patient Counseling Information (17)].
 The treatment required depends on the nature and severity of the reaction.

-Thrombosis may occur spontaneously in patients with congenital fibrinogen deficiency with or without the use of fibrinogen replacement therapy.1 Thromboembolic events have been reported in patients treated with RiaSTAP.
-Weigh the benefits of RiaSTAP administration versus the risk of thrombosis.
-Patients receiving RiaSTAP should be monitored for signs and symptoms of thrombosis. (see Patient Counseling Information [17.2])
+Thrombosis may occur spontaneously in patients with congenital fibrinogen deficiency with or without the use of fibrinogen replacement therapy.1 Thromboembolic events have been reported in patients treated with RIASTAP.
+Weigh the benefits of RIASTAP administration versus the risk of thrombosis.
+Monitor patients receiving RIASTAP for signs and symptoms of thrombosis [see Patient Counseling Information (17)].

-RiaSTAP is made from human plasma.
-Products made from human plasma may contain infectious agents (e.g., viruses and theoretically the Creutzfeldt-Jakob disease agent [CJD]) that can cause disease.
-The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and by a process demonstrated to inactivate and/or remove certain viruses during manufacturing. (see Description ).
+Because RIASTAP is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and by a process demonstrated to inactivate and/or remove certain viruses during manufacturing [see Description (11)].
 Despite these measures, such products may still potentially transmit disease.
-There is also the possibility that unknown infectious agents may be present in such products (see Patient Counseling Information [17.3]).
-All infections thought by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to CSL Behring at 1-866-915-6958.
+There is also the possibility that unknown infectious agents may be present in such products [see Patient Counseling Information (17)].
+All infections thought by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to CSL Behring Pharmacovigilance at 1-866-915-6958.

-The most serious adverse reactions that have been reported in clinical studies or through postmarketing surveillance following RiaSTAP treatment are allergic-anaphylactic reactions and thromboembolic episodes, including myocardial infarction, pulmonary embolism, deep vein thrombosis, and arterial thrombosis.
+The most serious adverse reactions reported in clinical studies or through postmarketing surveillance following RIASTAP treatment are thromboembolic episodes, including myocardial infarction, pulmonary embolism, deep vein thrombosis, arterial thrombosis, and allergic-anaphylactic reactions.

-Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed cannot be directly compared to rates in other clinical studies and may not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed cannot be directly compared to rates in other clinical trials and may not reflect the rates observed in practice.

 Because postmarketing reporting of adverse reactions is voluntary and from a population of uncertain size, it is not always possible to reliably estimate the frequency of these reactions or establish a causal relationship to product exposure.